Skip to main content

 }

 That's the whole opt-in.
 No flag needed.
-If example.com published an ECH config (it doesn't, today), you'd get an encrypted SNI.
+If example.com published an ECH config (it doesn't, today), the SNI on the wire would be encrypted.
 Since it doesn't, you get a plain handshake and the request still works.

 Turning ECH off

-WithDisableECH kills the DNS HTTPS RR lookup entirely.
-The session won't include the ECH extension in the ClientHello, won't run the parallel HTTPS RR fetch, won't even try.
-Handy when you want to shave a few ms off the first connection in a known-no-ECH environment, or when you're debugging and want a plain SNI to stare at.
+WithDisableECH skips the DNS HTTPS RR lookup entirely.
+The session won't include the ECH extension in the ClientHello, won't run the parallel HTTPS RR fetch, won't probe at all.
+Useful for shaving a few ms off the first connection in a known-no-ECH environment, or for debugging when a plain SNI on the wire makes the capture easier to read.

 s := httpcloak.NewSession("chrome-latest",